marhop/verso/README.md

   * File::HomeDir
   * List::MoreUtils

-To build some icon files you also need Inkscape and ImageMagick.
-On a usual Debian desktop system, the following packages should get you started:
+On a usual Debian desktop system, the following packages should get you
+started:

   * libimage-exiftool-perl
   * libgtk3-perl
   * libconfig-general-perl
   * libfile-homedir-perl
   * liblist-moreutils-perl
-  * inkscape (for building only)
-  * imagemagick (for building only)

 When these prerequisites are met, download the [program source files from GitHub][VersoGitHub].
 If you're on Linux/Gnome, run the following command to